Rajat-Yd/auto_readme_gen.repo/README.md

 - **GitHub Data Fetching**: Automatically fetches repository metadata, programming languages, and contents of important files like `package.json`, `requirements.txt`, etc.
 - **AI-Powered Analysis**: Leverages GenAI to analyze the repository's structure, dependencies, and primary language.
 - **README Generation**: Generates a professional, well-structured `README.md` with sections for Description, Features, Installation, Usage, and more.
-- **Live Preview**: Instantly preview the generated Markdown content.
+- **Live Preview & Edit**: Instantly preview the generated Markdown and toggle an edit mode to make adjustments.
 - **Download**: Download the final `README.md` file with a single click.

 ## 🛠️ Tech Stack